Ages and ages ago, for reasons that are not entirely clear to me yet, I decided that I was going to get a job in France.

 I remember having spent half an hour, at a party in Paris, trying to understand what the hell that guy was talking about, which – for your information, were The Beatles.

-To his eyes, I wasn’t worthy of any respect.
+I wasn’t worthy of any respect.

 In the end, my other application for the far better and better-known Sorbonne University in Paris, was accepted and I graduated there, and after that, I spent six months Ryan Air flying back to Paris from Rome every 20 days to do job interviews in France.